Andres-Herrera/online-messenger-in-Java/README.md

 This is the final project for the module of Advanced programming at the University of East London.

+the .jar files are the executable files (Server and Client) and the zipped folder contains all the code for all the classes implemented in the project

 This is an application that allows multiple users to char via text with other users in the network.
 It uses Threads to allow for multiple connections and also uses a Client- Server infrastructure.